Bruno Billio, Artist

 Gold Books

-Bruno Billio’s Gold Books installations are striking sculptural works that explore themes of knowledge, accumulation, and transformation.
-Composed of meticulously stacked gilded books, these sculptures symbolize intellectual wealth, the weight of history, and the stories we carry over time.
+Bruno’s Gold Books installations are sculptural works exploring themes of knowledge, accumulation and transformation.
+Composed of gilded books stacked into tower-like forms, they speak to the weight of history and the stories we carry over time.

 Stacked Suitcases